Survey of Environmental Science Lab (NS) (1)

 An interdisciplinary course for non-science majors and beginning science students.
-Topics include biodiversity, climate, pollution, energy and good.
+Topics include biodiversity, climate, pollution, energy and food.
 Independent laboratories and field trips included.
 Students cannot receive credit for both ENVS& 100 and ENVS& 101.

-Investigate interconnections amoung geology, hydrology, biological diversity, ecology, human impacts and development along local rivers from headwaters to the ocean.
+Investigate interconnections among geology, hydrology, biological diversity, ecology, human impacts and development along local rivers from headwaters to the ocean.
 General concepts presented in lectures are illustrated during day-long weekend field trips over rough terrain.

 What are Pacific Northwest forests, fishes and wildlife?
 Learn some common species, historical human uses, what policies drive their management, how to conserve them for future use, and how to plan for a career in the field.